ivotron/quiho-popper/paper/paper.md

 that characterize system performance.
 We then show that we can feed these vectors to SRA in order to build a performance model for an application.
-Lastly, we describe how we obtain feature importance, how this represents a fine granularity resource utilization profile (FGRUP) and the algorithm (and alternative heuristics) to comparing FGRUPs.
+Lastly, we describe how we obtain feature importance, how this represents an inferred resource utilization profile (IRUP) and the algorithm (and alternative heuristics) to comparing IRUPs.

 ## Performance Feature Vectors As System Performance Characterization